emqx/emqx-docs/en_US/advanced/data-import-and-export.md

 # Data import and export

-EMQ X provides users with data import and export function to meet the needs of server upgrade, migration and data backup.
-The data import and export function supports exporting the data (such as the blacklist, rule engine configuration) stored in Mnesia , the default database of EMQ x broker, to the local file in JSON format.
+EMQX provides users with data import and export function to meet the needs of server upgrade, migration and data backup.
+The data import and export function supports exporting the data (such as the blacklist, rule engine configuration) stored in Mnesia , the default database of EMQX broker, to the local file in JSON format.
 Of course, the user does not need to care about the data content in the exported file.
-The exported file can be imported into other running instances of EMQ x broker.
-The EMQ x broker can be the same version or different versions, but it currently only supports `4.1.0` and later versions..
+The exported file can be imported into other running instances of EMQX broker.
+The EMQX broker can be the same version or different versions, but it currently only supports `4.1.0` and later versions..

-EMQ X Broker provides [Command Line Interface](./cli.md#endpoint-data-import-and-export), [HTTP API](./http-api.md#endpoint-data- import-and-export) and Dashboard's visual interface (Enterprise Edition) for data import and export functions.
+EMQX Broker provides [Command Line Interface](./cli.md#endpoint-data-import-and-export), [HTTP API](./http-api.md#endpoint-data- import-and-export) and Dashboard's visual interface (Enterprise Edition) for data import and export functions.
 The data currently supported for import and export are as follows:

 - Rule engine configuration data (resources, rules)
 - Blacklist data